-Columns b and c - In addition to gifts reported on Form 709, you must include in these columns any taxable gifts in excess of the annual exclusion that were not reported on Form 709.
+Columns b and c.
+In addition to gifts reported on Form 709, you must include in these columns any taxable gifts in excess of the annual exclusion that were not reported on Form 709.

-Column d-To figure the "tax payable" for this column, you must use Table A in these instructions, as it applies to the year of the decedent's death rather than to the year the gifts were actually made.
-To compute the entry for col. d, you should figure the "tax payable" on the amount in col. b and subtract it from the "tax payable" on the amounts in cols. b and c added together.
-Enter the difference in col. d.
+Column d.
+To figure the "tax payable" for this column, you must use Table A in these instructions, as it applies to the year of the decedent's death rather than to the year the gifts were actually made.
+To compute the entry for column d, you should figure the "tax payable" on the amount in column b and subtract it from the "tax payable" on the amounts in columns b and c added together.
+Enter the difference in column d.

-"Tax payable" as used here is an hypothetical amount and does not necessarily reflect tax actually paid.
+"Tax payable" as used here is a hypothetical amount and does not necessarily reflect tax actually paid.
 Figure "tax payable" only on gifts made after 1976.
 Do not include any tax paid or payable on gifts made before 1977.
-Pre-1977 gifts are listed only to exclude them from the calculation.
+However, if the decedent made taxable gifts before January 1, 1977, a special computation is required.
+The amount of gift tax payable (line 7) should be determined by applying the unified rate schedule, in effect at date of death, to the cumulative lifetime taxable transfers made both before January 1, 1977, and after December 31, 1976, and then subtracting the taxes payable on the lifetime transfers made before December 31, 1976.